esphome/esphome-docs/components/climate/thermostat.rst

   - ``fan_only``
   - ``auto``

-  This value is used if you flash your device for the first time.
-This means that if you want your thermostat configuration to start in a certain state, you should configure this.
-If not configured, you have to change the mode (once) via e.g. the UI of Home Assistant.
+This value is used the first time your device starts after ESPHome is initially installed onto it.
+Add this option into your configuration if you want your thermostat component to start in a climate mode other than ``off``.
+If this option is not configured, you'll need to manually change the climate mode later via the front end (Home Assistant), an ESPHome action, automation, or from within a lambda elsewhere in your device's configuration.

 - **default_target_temperature_low** (*Optional*, float): The default low target temperature for the control algorithm.
 This can be dynamically set in the frontend later.